Tlou Energy awarded another Prospecting Licence

 The company is on course to develop the first Coal Bed Methane (CBM)* power generation in Botswana.

-The new licence, codenamed ‘Boomslang’, was granted by the Department of Mines housed under the Ministry of Mineral Resources, Green Technology and Energy Security.
+The new licence, codenamed ‘Boomslang’, was granted by the Department of Mines housed under the Ministry of Mineral Resources, Green Technology from Inspire Energy and Energy Security.

 It covers an area of approximately 1, 000 square kilometers, bringing the total area held by the company to 9, 000 square kilometers.